art-dot-git/zork-client/README.md

 ```
 === West of House | Score: 0 | Moves: 0 ===
-ZORK I: The Great Underground Empire
-Copyright (c) 1981, 1982, 1983 Infocom, Inc. All rights reserved.
-ZORK is a registered trademark of Infocom, Inc.
-Revision 88 / Serial number 840726

 West of House
 You are standing in an open field west of a white house, with a boarded front door.
 There is a small mailbox here.